vgaltes/CrystalGazer/README.md

 In order to create the files needed for Crystal Gazer to work you can run the following command

 ```
-crystalgazer init test -w "./RepoFolder"
+crystalgazer init test -w "./RepoFolder" -a 2016-05-05 -b 2016-05-24
 ```
 where:
 - test: is the name of the configuration.
 You can create different configurations for the same repository.
-- '-w "./RepoFolder": it's an optional parameter that indicates the working folder.
+- -w "./RepoFolder": it's an optional parameter that indicates the working folder.
 Use it if you are running Crystal Gazer from the outside of your repo root folder.
+- -a 2016-05-05: it's an optional parameter to filter the log to show only commits more recent than a specific date.
+- -b 2016-05-24: it's an optional parameter to filter the log to show only commits older than a specific date.

 You don't need to explicitly call the init command.
 Every Crystal Gazer command calls it internally.

+The option to filter by dates is only included in the init command.
+So, if you want to filter by dates, you need to call it.
+The formats accepted for the dates are the ones accepted by the git log command.
+Check the [documentation](https://git-scm.com/docs/git-log#git-log---afterltdategt) for the details.
+We're not doing any validation, just passing your input to the command.

 This will create a folder called .cg in your repo.
 Make sure to add it into your .gitignore file.